Geodego/data_engineering_azure/4-azure-data-pipelines/2-azure_data_pipeline_components.md

 analyze and optimize the process with data analytics.
 This helps meet various objectives such as cost savings, generating more revenues, developing new products, and improving customer satisfaction.

-As organizations migrate more data workloads to Cloud platforms such as Azure, the need for automated and petabyte-scale data movement and transformation is crucial for faster decision-making with the data.
+As organizations migrate more data workloads to Cloud platforms such as Azure, the need for automated and scalable petabyte-scale data movement and transformation is crucial for faster decision-making with the data.
 The right answer for this challenge is to leverage Azure Data Factory or Azure Synapse Pipelines.